.

 We all know that pathology groups and clinical laboratories (molecular and reference) collect a mountain of data daily.
 From patient demographics to test results and everything in between, data is collected as specimens are accessioned and processed, and lab reports are generated and distributed.

-This data is typically collected and stored securely within a laboratory information system, or LIS system.
-Traditionally, the LIS system (sometimes also referred to as pathology software) has been very good at collecting and storing lab informatics, but not so good at providing easily discernible real-time data to aid laboratory operations with the simple push of a button.
+This data is typically collected and stored securely within a laboratory information system (LIS meaning medical), or LIS system.
+Traditionally, the LIS system (sometimes also called pathology lab software) has been very good at collecting and storing lab informatics, but not at providing easily discernible real-time data to aid laboratory information system operations with the simple push of a button.

-Fortunately, that status is changing as modern and full-featured lab information systems now support data mining, a process by which a lab can analyze its internal data to make more informed business decisions and improve lab operations.
+Fortunately, that status is changing as modern and full-featured lab information systems (the best LIS) now support data mining, a process by which a lab can analyze its internal data to make more informed business decisions and improve lab operations (efficiency and productivity).

-Data mining has gained importance as labs across all testing disciplines search for new ways to improve efficiency and productivity without adding to skyrocketing operating costs.
+Data mining has gained importance as labs across all testing disciplines search for new ways to improve technical and financial operations without adding to already skyrocketing operating costs.

-The best lab managers are looking inward and using advanced lab information system technology to put the data they’ve already gathered to work for them, using it to gain insight into their operations, insight followed by a corresponding action to improve the business.
+The best lab directors and managers are looking inward and using advanced laboratory information system software technology to put the data they’ve already gathered to work for them, using it first to gain insight into their operations and second to formulate a corresponding action that will improve the business.

-So now that we’ve established the importance of data mining and real-time analytics, we’ll delve into how widgets and dashboards represent the data pulled from the database of modern and feature-rich medical LIS.
+Now that we’ve established the importance of data mining and real-time analytics, let’s delve into how widgets and dashboards can represent the data pulled from modern feature-rich medical LIS systems.

-Widgets are small, stand-alone applications that are built to filter and display real-time lab information, and dashboards are the visual representations of this information that can be tailored to fit the role, the user, or the specific lab department.
+Widgets are small, standalone applications built to filter and display real-time lab information, and dashboards are the visual representations of this information that can be tailored to fit the role, the user, or the specific lab department.

-LigoLab Informatics Platform is an example of a modern pathology lab software that supports real-time analytics.
-The platform includes a dashboard engine that enables lab information system administrators to configure various dashboard widgets (tables, pie, bar, line charts, etc.) based on out-of-the-box statistical reports, custom scripting, and custom SQL queries.
+LigoLab Informatics Platform is an example of a modern pathology lab software (pathology management software) that supports real-time analytics.
+The all-in-one platform with LIS system and laboratory billing (laboratory revenue cycle management) functions includes a dashboard engine that enables platform administrators to configure various dashboard widgets (tables, pie, bar, line charts, etc.) based on out-of-the-box statistical reports, custom scripting, and custom SQL queries.

-“Once configured, all LIS system users can add pre-built widgets to their personal dashboards, choosing from the hundreds of dashboard widgets and layouts available within the medical LIS platform,” said Allison Still, LigoLab’s LIS Product Manager.
+“Once configured, all pathology software users can add pre-built widgets to their dashboards, choosing from the hundreds of dashboard widgets and layouts available within the platform,” said Allison Still, LigoLab’s LIS Product Manager.

-Here are some examples of dashboard widgets configured within the platform.:
+Here are some examples of dashboard widgets that have been configured within the LigoLab platform:

 Pathology Lab Software